GaloisInc/BESSPIN-Tool-Suite/docs/base/targets.md

   - The files needed are are the kernel modules `pcieportal.ko` and `portalmem.ko`, and the main connectal binary `ssith_aws_fpga`.
 The document [buildConnectalBinaries.md](../AWS/buildConnectalBinaries.md) has the instructions of how to build these files.
   - The processor design has to be used to produce/synthesize the AWS bitstream, the AFI.
   - The tool starts with gathering these files and info, then prepares the disk image, configures the tap adaptor and iptables, removes the kernel modules, flashes the FPGA with the AFI, then removes and re-installs the kernel modules.

+For both, the tool either executes the binary and connects to the target uing openOCD, then starts a GDB session that remotely connects to the target through openOCD.
+After that, the binary is loaded and the execution is *continued*.
+That sequence happens in the CWEs mode, but in the bug bounty modes, the tool executes the binary directly without GDB.
+Either way, the main TTY is the process that started from the binary execution.